 Based on the discussions above, the System Plan most closely resembles a single employer plan with characteristics of a multiemployer plan.
 Accordingly, the most appropriate treatment would be single plan accounting on the financial statements of the most appropriate employer.

 Determining the Reporting Employer

-FRBNY remains the most appropriate choice to record and disclose the System Plan.
-As of January 1, 2008, the Banks account for 40,758 of the 43,799 active and inactive participants (approximately 93%).
-FRBNY continues to have the largest group of active and inactive participants among the Banks.
-By reporting the Plan assets and liabilities in FRBNY's financial statements, the effect of recording the BOG and OEB-related amounts are included on the Banks' combined financial statements.
+The FRBNY remains the most appropriate choice to record and disclose the System Plan.
+As of January 1, 2008, the Banks account for 40,758 of the 43,799 active and inactive participants (approximately 93 percent).
+The FRBNY continues to have the largest group of active and inactive participants among the Banks.
+By reporting the Plan assets and liabilities in the FRBNY's financial statements, the effect of recording the BOG and OEB-related amounts are included on the Banks' combined financial statements.

 Accounting and Disclosure

 The FRBNY accounts for the System Plan in a manner that is consistent with the accounting for a single employer plan.
 System Plan assets, liabilities, costs and all required footnote disclosures are reflected in its financial statements, and net periodic pension costs are presented as a component of its net income from operations.
 Each of the other participating employers account for the System Plan in a manner similar to a multiple employer plan; no disclosure of plan assets, liabilities, and costs would be made in the financial statements of the other eleven Banks, BOG, and OEB as discussed earlier.